top of page

 Do People Create Spirituality?

-The particular combination of factors which makes something spiritual is perhaps different for us all, which suggests a place can only be spiritual if we decide it is.
+The particular combination of factors which make something spiritual is perhaps different for us all, which suggests a place can only be spiritual if we decide it is.
 Sometimes a room can be transformed by smells and objects, with a ceremony or ritual to create the right ambience.
 Other times, these things are all there in spades and yet it just feels flat.
 Is it a mood, perhaps a combined mood, or is it more substantial, like the history, architecture, astronomical location or even Ley Lines?

 Perhaps the defining factor and key component of spirituality is the people involved, but does the place affect the people or the people affect the place?
 It’s all a bit chicken and the egg.
 We’ve all likely experienced a situation where a single person or group of people have destroyed the ‘vibe’ of a place.
 We may have also marvelled at someone almost single-handedly transforming the feel of a room upon their arrival.
 As we learn more about the power of intent, we can begin to imagine how the collective thoughts of a group might create a sense of spirituality in a place.